bhavishy03/Sajal-s-portfolio/README.md

-# 🚀 Sajal Soni | Marketing Portfolio
+# 🚀 Professional Marketing Portfolio | Neubrutalism Edition

-Ek professional aur modern **Neubrutalism** styled portfolio website jo meri marketing expertise aur technical skills ko showcase karti hai.
-Ise React.js aur Tailwind CSS ka istemal karke banaya gaya hai.
+A professional and modern portfolio website built with a **Neubrutalism** aesthetic, designed to showcase marketing expertise and internship achievements.
+This project was custom-developed for **Sajal Soni (Marketing Executive)** to provide a bold, interactive, and high-conversion digital presence.

 ---

-## ✨ Features
+## ✨ Key Features

-- **Neubrutalism UI**: Bold typography, thick black borders, aur vibrant colors ka istemal.
+- **Neubrutalism UI Design**: Features bold typography, thick 4px black borders, and a high-contrast color palette (Yellow/White/Black) for a distinct, modern look.
-- **Fully Responsive**: Mobile, Tablet aur Desktop ke liye optimized (Mobile-first approach).
+- **Mobile-First Responsiveness**: Fully optimized for Mobile, Tablet, and Desktop devices using a mobile-first CSS strategy.
-- **Lottie Animations**: Hero aur Contact sections mein interactive animations.
+- **Lottie SVG Animations**: Integrated interactive and lightweight animations in the Hero and Contact sections to enhance user engagement.
-- **Responsive Layouts**:
+- **Dynamic Layout Management**:
-  - Mobile par content stacking (Animation on top).
+  - **Mobile Stacking**: Implemented a `flex-col-reverse` strategy for mobile screens to ensure animations appear above the text for better visual hierarchy.
-  - Optimized grid systems for Skills aur Experience.
+  - **Optimized Grids**: Responsive grid systems for the Skills and Experience sections to ensure perfect readability on small screens.
-- **Functional Components**:
+- **Interactive Technical Components**:
-  - Working `mailto:` links.
+  - **Smooth Navigation**: Seamless scroll-to-section functionality.
-  - Resume download functionality.
+  - **Direct CTAs**: Fully functional `mailto:` links, LinkedIn redirects, and a dedicated Resume Download trigger.
-  - Smooth scroll navigation.
+  - **Neubrutalism Cards**: Hover-reactive cards with hard-shadow offsets for a tactile UI feel.

 ---